 Q. How long will the Small House Project be going on for?

 A. It depends on how long we can sustain it as an un-funded venture!
 Funding/sponsorship/partnerships could help keep it running.

 Q. I want to propose an intervention that could destroy the surfaces or integral structure of the Small House Gallery.
 Would that be accepted?

-Destruction of the Small House Gallery would be a very undesirable and upsetting outcome, and is therefore is highly discouraged.
+A. Destruction of the Small House Gallery would be a very undesirable and upsetting outcome, and is therefore is highly discouraged.
 All damages would need to be paid for and made good again by you, and could result in your having to foot the bill for it being expertly remade to a high enough standard from scratch (then repainted and re-wired properly) which would not be cheap.
-Replacing the house alone costs between £600 and £1500 (depending on if it’s Small House Gallery One or Small House Two, and that’s not counting the electrics and decor, materials and labour.
+Replacing the house alone costs between £750 and £2000 (depending on if it’s Small House Gallery One or Small House Two, and that’s not counting the electrics, decor, materials or labour.)

 Further questions?
 Get in touch.